utilitywarehouse/system-manifests/arc/README.md

 * CON: ARC deployment involves helm templating, with CRDs, roles... while static runners require very small manifests

+## Team-managed runners
+Teams may want to self-manage dedicated runners to give them access to team-owned private resources.

+ARC runners need the secret with github credentials to live in the same namespace as them, which means that any team that wants to self-manage a runner set will have access to the credentials that have full self-hosted-runners permissions (there are no granular permissions).

+This fact is true also for the current "naive" implementation of static self-hosted runners.

+The github credentials can be used to hijack other runners and steal the credentials that are sent to the compromised runners.

+An alternative for teams is to let @systems operate a dedicated runner set for them and give their runners access to their team-private resources with network policies rules that select only their runners with pod name,label or annotation selectors.

+### Deploying team-managed runners
+If teams need a team-managed ARC deployment, the easiest approach would be to deploy both a new controller and a new runner set on their namespace, by reusing most of the Makefile code while changing the NAMESPACE variable (reusing the controller is possible in theory, but not straightforward and not worth it since it only saves a pod running and has no security benefits).

 ## Other notes
 * The secret holding the github credentials must have the name configured in runner/common-values.yaml and be created in the runner's namespace following